sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Service Intermediation
 * TODO FdK

+## Token Exchange
+This profile supports the exchanging of security tokens as specified in [[RFC8693]].
+This invoves exchanging an earlier obtained token into a differently scoped token or an entirely different kind of token.

+Use Cases include, but are not limited by:
+- Exchanging a token with a specific audience or represented Service Consumer into a token with a different audience or represented Service Consumer;
+- A Service Intermediary exchanging a token that it obtained earlier into a token specific to a service that it intermediates; and
+- An OAuth 2.0 Resource Server exchanging an earlier obtained access token into a new token that is appropriate to include in a call to a backend service.

 ## Misc
 OpenID Connect Core supports self-issued OpenID Connect Provider.
 As the context of this profile is centered around (semi-)governemental and public domain Use Cases, some assurance on identity verifying will be required in almost every scenario.
 Therefore self-issued OpenID Providers MUST NOT be accepted by Relying Parties under this profile.